sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

     }
 ```

-Key concepts: visualize anchors and matches
-----

-In the app, you can visually inspect anchors and matches by looking at their color coding.

-Anchor lines are surrounded by orange boxes, and matches are surrounded by blue boxes:

-![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/quickstart_concept_3.png)

 But wait!
-You might have some questions:

-- Why are *all* the lines in the row after the anchor colored blue, when the output only includes *one* of the blue lines ($150)?
-- Why didn't `"tiebreaker": "second"` select $250 instead of $150, since $250 is the second line after the anchor (the first line is just a bunch of dots, "............")?
+Why didn't `"tiebreaker": "second"` select $250 instead of $150, since $250 is the second line after the anchor (the first line is just a bunch of dots, "............")?

-Here are some answers:

-- Sensible shows you the entire scope of the method match, not just what the method outputs.
-So the method matches *all* the elements in the row after the anchor, but then narrows down the actual output to $150 using `"tiebreaker": "second"`.
-Seeing the entire method match in the app can help you troubleshoot unexpected output.
-- `"tiebreaker": "second"` evaluates *after* the datatype we set in the field, `"type": "currency"`.
+The reason is that `"tiebreaker": "second"` evaluates *after* the datatype we set in the field, `"type": "currency"`.
 So, instead of looking for the second line after the anchor in general, it looks for the second line *that contains a currency*.
+Convenient, right?
 There are two such lines, $250 and $150, and $150 is the second one.
-Convenient, right?

-Box method
+Key concept: visualize anchors and matches
 ----

+In the app, you can visually inspect anchors and methods by looking at their color coding:

+- Orange boxes show lines matched by the Anchor object.
+- Blue boxes show lines matched by the Method object.

+To continue the Row example from the previous section, in the following image the orange box shows that "Comprehensive" is the anchor line:

+![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/quickstart_concept_3.png)

+But why are *all* the lines after Comprehensive colored blue, when the previous example output only included one line, $150?

+The answer is that the Sensible app shows you the entire scope of the method match, not just what the method outputs.
+So the Row method matches *all* the elements in the row after the anchor, but then narrows down the actual output to $150 using `"tiebreaker": "second"`.
+Seeing the entire method match in the app can help you troubleshoot unexpected output.

+How it works: box method
+----

-To grab the policy number, the config uses the [Box method](doc:box).
-This tells SenseML the following:
+To grab the policy number from this box:

-- The anchor is inside a box (`"id": "box"`).

-- Match on the anchor text "policy number".
-Notice that the anchor line is a little more complex than previous examples.
-We define the match type (`"type": "startsWith"`) as well as the text match  (`"text": "policy number"`).
-Notice you can write a simpler anchor as `"anchor":"policy number"`, or you can expand to complex anchors.
-For more information, see [Anchor object](doc:anchor-object).

-For this box:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/quickstart_box.png)

-The config uses this Field query:
+The config uses the [Box method](doc:box):

 ```json
       {